tonyvx/007x/hr_efficiency/HR_Analysis.md

 * high average monthly hours of 225 - 350 hours.
 Assuming 22 working days a month, this translates to 10 - 16 hrs per day.

 ###overall
-* cluster 3 are employees that comapany need to find ways to retain.
+* cluster 3 are employees that company need to find ways to retain.
-* cluster 2 are over worked employees, company need to find ways to optimise work load and improve satisfaction level
+* cluster 2 are over worked employees, company need to find ways to optimize work load and improve satisfaction level
 * cluster 1 are under under utilized employees and company need to find means to have them share the work load of cluster 2.